ha5ha6/judy_blog/_pages/basicrl.md

 **Greedy**: any search or decision procedure that selects alternatives based only on local or immediate considerations, without considering the possibility that such a selection may prevent future access to even better alternatives

 **Dynamic Programming**: a collection of algs that can be used to compute optimal policies given a perfect model of the env as a MDP (not applicable in practice but forms important theoretical foundations for RL algs)

+**Expected Update**: all the updates done in DP is called Expected Update because they are based on an expectation _over all possible next states_ rather than on a sample next state

 ### Gridworld